160 Christian Street, Oxford, CT 06478

 My supervisory style is collaborative, person-centered and strengths based with an integrative and developmental approach.
 I believe that supervisees change and develop as they progress through their clinical experiences.
 I trust in the synergy of wisdom from both of us, supervisor and supervisee pursuing the best in the supervisee for the benefit of the client(s).
 My responsibilities in supervision also include monitoring the welfare of both the client and therapist.
 I provide regular feedback and evaluation, ensuring compliance with legal, ethical, and professional standards.

 In professional counseling, I’m an “Approved Supervisor in Clinical Professional Counseling” for the Board of Professional Counselors and Therapists for the State of Maryland (BOPCT).
 My Approved Supervisor number is #LC6046.
 Here's the link for verification.
 In the States of CT and Virginia there is no approval process by the state to be a supervisor in Clinical Professional Counseling, at the time of writing this.

 My 45-hour counseling supervision training was formalized and completed in January 2018 through the University of North Carolina at Greensboro Department of Counseling and Educational Development’s “Approved Clinical Supervision Professional Development.”

-My overall supervision experience includes 14+ years of administrative and clinical mentoring of Healing Touch students working towards their certification in Healing Touch (HT).
+My overall supervision experience includes 14+ years of clinical mentoring of Healing Touch students working towards their certification in Healing Touch (HT).
 These HT students are either licensed health professionals such as nurses, doctors, massage therapists, counselors or other allied healthcare providers who work in various non-counseling private practices and within hospital settings.

 If we find we’re a good fit, here’s what you can expect from supervision with me:

 -Solutions for success

 If this resonates and you're curious, let’s connect and get answers to your questions.